Dà Chù, Raising big cattle

 6 at 5: A gelded pig’s tusks.
 Auspicious.

 Use your tusks without any agressivity.
 They will be just as hard and sharp, it is the power behind them which makes them to tools or to weapons.
-Force will make you alone, authority inspires others to join you.
+Force, aggressiveness or selfishness will make you alone, nobility and authority inspires others.

 (Changes to hex.9)